reinhardherrmann/2025_trips_fila_4/StepHistory.md

 # Step History To List Changes Made over time

+## Step 28 Create ListWorkRecords to display worked shifts

+Sources: none and support ofJunie

+- using command "php artisan make:filament-livewire-table WorkRecords/ListWorkRecords --generate"
+- add Route to display ListWorkRecords
+- add Link to sidebar
+- add HeaderAction and several RowActions
+- add Softdelete to table
+- add filter to show deleted Rows
+- add filterable Select Field to search for Shifts
+- fixed some bugs:
+    - sorted tripsList initially by date and created_at
+    - added TripsPerDay to dashboard doesn't work in Prod
+    - changed icons to start and end Trip to solid

+---
 ## Step 27 Create Migrations and Models for Shift Plan and WorkRecords
 Sources: https://claude.ai/chat/85e49efb-d39a-47a8-8fcf-507e0b1fcabf
 - create the following Models with Migrations:
     - shift_types_table, work_records_table absences_table
 - defined all fields and Soft deletes